mwnciau/rblade/README.md

 ```

 > [!NOTE]
-> RBlade's `{{ }}` echo statements are automatically sent through Rails' `h` function to prevent XSS attacks.
+> RBlade's `{{ }}` print statements are automatically sent through Rails' `h` function to prevent XSS attacks.

 You are not limited to displaying the contents of the variables passed to the view.
 You may also print the results of any Ruby function.
-In fact, you can put any Ruby code you wish inside of a Blade echo statement:
+In fact, you can put any Ruby code you wish inside of a RBlade print directive:

 ```rblade
 The current UNIX timestamp is {{ Time.now.to_i }}.